telerik/blazor-docs/components/treelist/templates/overview.md

 * [filter]({%slug treelist-templates-filter%}) - the content of the filter cell or filter menu where you can implement custom rendering and logic for the filters.

-* [no data available]({%slug treelist-templates-no-data%}) - while the data is still loading or when you try to filter on a non-existing item, you can write any message.
+* [no data available]({%slug treelist-templates-no-data%}) - when the TreeList Data collection is empty or null, you can customize the content inside.

 Like other Blazor content, most of them can receive a `context` argument that is the type of the model.
 To use templates, you must bind the treelist to a named model.
 The filter and header templates are the exception as they are not related to rows and models.